 ANRC Intercollegiate Championships

 The ANRC Intercollegiate Equitation Championship, traditionally held in April, is a National championship where colleges showcase their most talented riders in a team competition judged and scored on equitation skills in four phases.
 There are two levels of competition: a National level at 3’ and a Novice level at 2’6”.

-o Derby course (natural jumps in a field) at 3’
+- A Derby Style Equitation Course (natural jumps in a field)

 Students may compete on a college-owned horse or a privately owned horse.
 The highest score in each phase will be awarded to the rider who demonstrates excellence in equitation and produces a smooth, cooperative performance exemplifying quality hunter movement both on the flat and over fences.
-In 2011, a Novice Division was added at 2’6” to provide an introductory level of competition for riders with similar goals.
+Awards are given for the top individual and team performances in each competition phase, and the top individual and team performances overall.